alexanderkozlenko/addax/.github/README.md

 The framework contains two types that provide forward-only access to tabular data on field level: `TabularFieldReader` and `TabularFieldWriter`.
 Both types support working with text data using `ReadOnlySpan<char>` and `ReadOnlySequence<char>`.
 A mapping between a type member and a tabular field is performed with field converters.

 The reader and writer provide generic and non-generic method groups to work with tabular fields.
-While both method groups work with built-in field converters, usage of non-generic methods is the primary approach due to advanced optimization (e.g., for reading fields as `string` values).
+While both method groups work with built-in field converters, usage of non-generic methods is the primary approach due to advanced optimization (e.g., for reading fields as strings).

 An example of working with fields using built-in converters: